andrehk93/Master/dev/README.md

 # Development for Masters Project 2018

 ## Important
+For the OMNIGLOT dataset:
 Go to https://github.com/brendenlake/omniglot/tree/master/python and download the OMNIGLOT dataset (images_background.zip & images_evaluation.zip).
-Unzip both files and put ALL folders (50 folders total) from the unzipped folder (these folders have names of different alphabets i.e "Angelic", "Atlantean" etc.) in a folder you call "raw" which you put in data/omniglot/, and the scripts will do the rest.
+Unzip both files and put BOTH folders in a folder you call "raw", which you put in data/omniglot/, and the scripts will do the rest.

+For the Reuters dataset:
+Go to http://disi.unitn.it/moschitti/corpora/Reuters21578-Apte-115Cat.tar.gz, and it will download the dataset immediatly.
+Unzip the file, and from the unzipped folder, put bot the "test" and "training"-folders inside data/reuters/.
+Run the script inside said folder, and then you're good to go.

 ## Models
 Here we have three different models: